Duchy of Swabia

 While the historic region of Swabia takes its name from the ancient Suebi, dwelling in the angle formed by the Rhine and the Danube, the stem duchy comprised a much larger territory, stretching from the Alsatian Vosges mountain range in the west to the right bank of the river Lech in the east and up to Chiavenna (Kleven) and Gotthard Pass in the south.
 The name of the larger stem duchy was often used interchangeably with Alamannia during the High Middle Ages, until about the 11th century, when the form Swabia began to prevail.

 The Duchy of Swabia was proclaimed by the Ahalolfing count palatine Erchanger in 915.
 He had allied himself with his Hunfriding rival Burchard II and defeated King Conrad I of Germany in a battle at Wahlwies.
 The most notable family to hold Swabia were the Hohenstaufen, who held it, with a brief interruption, from 1079 until 1268.
 For much of this period, the Hohenstaufen were also Holy Roman Emperors.

 After a centuries-long struggle with the House of Zähringen, the Margraviate of Baden detached itself from the Swabian duchy in the 12th century.
 The remaining duchy persisted until 1268, ending with the execution of the last Hohenstaufen duke Conradin.
 Count Rudolf of Habsburg, elected King of the Romans in 1273, attempted to revive the Swabian ducal title, bestowing it on his youngest son, the later Duke Rudolf II of Austria, who passed it to his son John Parricida.
 John died without an heir, in 1312 or 1313, marking the end of the "revived" title.

 History

 Alamannia

 In 496 the Alamanni tribes were defeated by King Clovis I, incorporated into Francia, and governed by several duces who were dependent on the Frankish kings.
 In the 7th century the people converted to Christianity, bishoprics were founded at Augsburg and Constance, and in the 8th century notable abbeys at Reichenau Island and Saint Gall.

 The Alamanni in the 7th century retained much of their former independence, Frankish rule being mostly nominal, but in 709, Pepin of Herstal conquered the territory and in 730 his son Charles Martel again reduced them to dependence.
 The so-called Blood Court at Cannstatt in 746 marked the end of the old stem duchy, and the Alamanni now came fully under Frankish administration.
 Charles' son Pepin the Short abolished the tribal duke and ruled Alamannia by counts palatine, or Kammerboten.
-King Charlemagne married the Alamannian princess Hildegard of the Vinzgau in 771.
+King Charlemagne married the Alamannian princess Hildegard in 771.